 This is a strange question, right?
 Yet I have to ask it.
 It’s all about leverage.
 Youth Ministry volunteers have leverage if I absolutely need them to run the program I’ve designed or if the kids needs are so great they need other adults in their life to help them along.

-I have leverage if the task side of the ministry is so small I could do it myself.
-In other words, If I am creating jobs for my volunteers to do, I can also uncreate job too and not lose anything by doing so.
+The task side of the ministry is so small I could do it myself.
+In other words, If I am creating jobs for my volunteers to do, I can also uncreate jobs too and not lose anything by doing so.

-At this moment, I have too much leverage, and that’s a bad thing.
+At the time, I had too much leverage, and that’s a bad thing.
 Much of what can be done in our youth ministry could be done by our college students or younger.
 It’s possible that I could just scale the ministry down and phase out the few volunteers I have, but that would also be a bad thing, in my opinion.

 I asked this question to my volunteers and one of them said, “I don’t think this youth ministry needs me” To which I replied, “The youth meeting doesn’t need you, but the youth do.”
 This particular volunteer had lost their place.
 I knew that and she did too, but asking this question put it all on the table without a confrontation.